tomtalp/pyERGM/docs/overview.md

 $$\theta^* = \arg \max \ \ell(\theta | y_{\text{obs}}) = \arg \min \ - \ell(\theta | y_{\text{obs}})$$

 ## How to sample from an ERGM?
-It is computationally infeasible to directly draw networks from the distribution - Calculating the normalization factor $Z=\sum_{z\in\mathcal{Y}} \exp(\theta^Tg(z))$ requires an iteration over the entire space of networks, which is exponential.
+It is computationally infeasible to directly draw networks from the distribution - Calculating the normalization factor $Z=\sum_{z\in\mathcal{Y}} \exp(\theta^Tg(z))$ requires an iteration over the entire space of networks, which is exponential in size.
 Instead, we can use Markov Chain Monte Carlo (**MCMC**) methods to sample from the distribution.
 The Metropolis-Hastings algorithm is a popular choice for sampling from ERGMs, and is the default sampling method in pyERGM.

 In it's simplest form the Metropolis-Hastings algorithm iteratively collects samples from the distribution by following these steps -